COR1999/covid_case/readme.md

 ##### Using AWS IAM
 ###### Creating Group
 1. First I navigated to the IAM dashboard and selected Groups tab under access management then pressed Create New Group button.
 2. Then I gave the group a name of manage-covid-case.
-Then I searched for "AmazonS3FullAccess" in the search bar Then clicked next step followed by Create Group
+Then I searched for "AmazonS3FullAccess" in the search bar Then clicked next step followed by Create Group.
 ###### Creating User
 1. Next I navigated to the IAM dashboard and selected Users under access management then selected the Add user button.
-2. Then I filled in a username for the user and selected access type Programmatic access and selected next permissions button
+2. Then I filled in a username for the user and selected access type Programmatic access and selected next permissions button.
 3. Then selected the group with the attached policy I created.
 Then i continued to the end of the form and took note of my username, Access key ID and Secret access key.

 ###### Setting up AWS S3 settings
-1. I started by setting up my AWS account so that I can deploy my applications static and media files to S3
+1. I started by setting up my AWS account so that I can deploy my applications static and media files to S3.
-2. Once I had set up my AWS account I navigated to S3 on the Services tab on AWS this took me to a page that shows all available buckets.
+2. Once I had set up my AWS account I navigated to S3 on the Services tab on AWS.
+This took me to a page that shows all available buckets.
 A bucket is a virtual container while object are files belonging to that container.
 3. Click on Create Bucket to create a new bucket for my frontend application.
 I put in the name and region I wanted my bucket to be deployed to.
 Once I was done with that I pressed Next to the configure tab then pressed next.
 4. On the permissions tab I unchecked "Block all public access" since we need access to the built files.
 Then I click next followed by Create Bucket.
 5. Next I clicked on the properties tab and selected Static website hosting box.
 This then prompted a popup that let me click on "Use this bucket to host a website", it will ask for a index.html file and error.html I just put in "index.html" and "error.html" because we wont be using these.
-6. Next i need to set up my bucket so that only I could write to it but others can view it.
+6. Next I need to set up my bucket so that only I could write to it but others can view it.
 To do this I clicked the Permissions tab and then click Bucket Policy, There is a text editor on this page where policies are saved.
 I pasted the below policy in json format.
 ```json
 {
     "Version": "2012-10-17",